makew0rld/amfora/NOTES.md

 # Notes

+- Simplify into one struct
   - All the maps and stuff could be replaced with a `tab` struct
   - And then just one single map of tab number to `tab`
+  - URL for each tab should not be stored as a string - in the current code there's lots of reparsing the URL

 ## Bugs
 - Wrapping messes up on brackets